 Peggy Anne Salz, lead analyst and founder at MobileGroove, believes that the prevalence of chat and text messaging has sparked the recent ubiquity of chatbots.
 “You reach a tipping point where there’s enough usage, that it becomes part of the routine,” says Salz.

 Once a consumer has a few positive experiences communicating with brands via chat services, they’ll look for the same convenience in other interactions.
 Salz summarizes this customer mindset as, “I have this elsewhere.
 I want this everywhere.”

-Other platforms, particularly social networks, are also looking to take advantage of the chat revolution.
-Notably, 90 percent of people surveyed by Sprout Social said they’ve used social media to communicate directly with a brand.
-Bots are key to acknowledging customers’ queries around the clock, and to that end, Facebook has more than 100,000 active chatbots on its Messenger service.
+Social networks in particular are looking to take advantage of the chat revolution.
+A survey conducted by TELUS International and the Harris Poll revealed that 38 percent of Millennials say they provided feedback to companies they purchased from using social media channels once a week or more often in the past 12 months.
+Bots are key to acknowledging customers’ queries around the clock, and to that end, Facebook has more than 300,000 active chatbots on its Messenger service.

 Beauty retailer Sephora is just one of many brands who are utilizing chatbots on Facebook Messenger and competing app Kik.
 The chatbots’ functions include ‘manning’ the Sephora Reservation Assistant, which helps customers book in-store makeover appointments.
 Thanks to its slick branding, easy navigation, and a user’s ability to schedule a makeover in five fewer steps than in person, the Sephora Reservation Assistant supported an 11 percent increase in bookings during the busy holiday season.

 Chatbots help create brand consistency